netket/netket/docs/docs/varstate.rst

 A variational state can be evaluated on the whole Hilbert space in order to obtain the ket it represents.

-This is achieved by using the :py:meth:`~netket.variational.VariationalState.to_array` method, which by defaults normalises the :math:`L_2` norm of the vector to 1 (but can be turned off).
+This is achieved by using the :py:meth:`~netket.vqs.VariationalState.to_array` method, which by defaults normalises the :math:`L_2` norm of the vector to 1 (but can be turned off).

-Mixed state ansatzes can be converted to their matrix representation with :py:meth:`~netket.variational.MCMixedState.to_matrix`.
+Mixed state ansatzes can be converted to their matrix representation with :py:meth:`~netket.vqs.MCMixedState.to_matrix`.
 In this case, the default normalisation sets the trace to 1.

 Manipulating the parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can access the parameters of a variational state through the :py:attr:`~netket.variational.VariationalState.parameters` attribute.
+You can access the parameters of a variational state through the :py:attr:`~netket.vqs.VariationalState.parameters` attribute.
-Similarly, if your model has also a mutable state, you can access it through the :py:attr:`~netket.variational.VariationalState.model_state` attribute.
+Similarly, if your model has also a mutable state, you can access it through the :py:attr:`~netket.vqs.VariationalState.model_state` attribute.

 Parameters are stored as a Flax :code:`FrozenDict`, which behaves like a standard python dictionary but cannot be modified.
 In Jax jargon, Parameters are a PyTree (see `PyTree documentation <https://jax.readthedocs.io/en/latest/pytrees.html>`_) and they